 Then shouldn't we also get angry about the names of countries above that either honor or come from an actual imperialist who killed a lot of people in the Americas?

 The name Ecuador apparently came from Spanish colonists and it means "the equator" as you can see here.

-Next you have Brazil, which got its name as a reference to Brazilwood.
+Next you have Brazil that got its name as a reference to Brazilwood.

-A resource often exploited by Portuguese explorers like Fernão de Loronha back when Brazil was a colony (source here).
+A resource often exploited by Portuguese explorers like Fernão de Loronha back when Brazil was a colony as you can read here.